Franz Halder: Invasions of Poland and Western Europe

 At the end of 1939, Halder oversaw the development of the invasion plans of France, the Low Countries and the Balkans.
 During a meeting with Hitler on 5 November Walther von Brauchitsch, the Army commander-in-chief, attempted to talk Hitler into putting off the invasion of France.
 Hitler refused and berated Brauchitsch for incompetence.
 As a consequence, Halder and Brauchitsch discussed overthrowing Hitler because they feared the invasion was doomed.
 They decided against the idea.
 On 23 November 1939 Carl Friedrich Goerdeler met with Halder to ask him to reconsider his decision.
 He refused, saying that Hitler was a great leader, and "one does not rebel when face to face with the enemy".
 Halder's contemplation of resistance to Hitler owed more to political turf battles than it did to disagreement over the regime's racism and antisemitism.

 General Erich von Manstein's bold plan for invading France through the Ardennes Forest proved successful, and ultimately led to the fall of France.
 On 19 July 1940, Halder was promoted to generaloberst (colonel-general) and began to receive undisclosed monthly extralegal payments from Hitler that effectively doubled his already large wage.
-The payments helped ensure his loyalty to Hitler and reduced his qualms over sending millions of men to their deaths.